prasadf/hangman171/README.md

    6. If there are duplicate letters in the word, you need to enter that letter only once.

 ## What I Have Learned
-  - use of built-in module random
-  - how to choose a random word from list of words
+  - use of built-in module random and how to choose a random word from list of words
-  - use of input() function
-  - use of if - else to validate user input
+  - use of functions
+  - Use of contional statements and loops
   - use of lists and sets
+  - use of object oriented programming concept
+  - use of git and Github
+  - use of docstrings

 ## Functions I Used
-  - def check_guess(guess) - Function to check whether the guessed character is in the random word.
+  - check_guess(guess) - Function to check whether checks if the a particular letter is in the word..

-  - def ask_for_input(): - Function to take an input and validate it as follows.
+  - ask_for_input(): - Function to take an input and validate it as follows.
     - Whether is alphabetic character
     - Whether the length of the input is 1
     - call check_guess() function.
+   play_game(word_list) - Function is used to run all code to play the game.